 Meerkat.
 Fact Sheet Meerkat is a social network analysis application under development by Dr.

 Osmar Zaiane and his lab.
 It offers facilities for automated community mining, various layout algorithms for helpful visualizations, and timeframe event analysis for dynamic networks that have been observed at multiple points in time.
-For Meerkat ED, click here.
-If links do not work, try a short time later, or contact us.Download Meerkat Lite (v1.002, 2011-11-04, for Windows, Ubuntu, OSX)RegistrationDownload Mailing (or request firstname.lastname@example.org) Questions and Comments?
-Demo.
 Techniques and Tools: How To Visualize Your Network.
 Earlier this month I was lucky enough to attend the CATechFest in LA designed and expertly facilitated by Aspiration.

 This is not due to the completeness of its record (for it is not), but because it provides a remarkable breadth of pertinent data (Sillières 1990, 9-16).
 This paper, loosely based on a seminar hosted by the Digital Classicist at King’s College London, will briefly discuss the results of applying some as-yet relatively uncommon techniques to the archaeology and documentary record of transport in the area.
 It will then go on to tackle some more general issues in creating maps of movement in the past, concluding that there is still much theoretical work to be done, but that the potential for discovering new patterns in old data is great, and indeed, ever growing. § 2 The main concept that will be explored is that of a Node Network, an abstract model of the interactions between spatially separate locations.
 Baetica.
 Datasets - Gephi:Wiki.
 Gephi sample datasets, in various format (GEXF, GDF, GML, NET, GraphML, DL, DOT).

 You may download the source code below.
-Description.
+Description Walrus is a tool for interactively visualizing large directed graphs in three-dimensional space.
 SoNIA - Social Network Image Animator.
 Social Network Image Animator What is it?

 SoNIA is a Java-based package for visualizing dynamic or longitudinal "network" data.
 By dynamic, we mean that in addition to information about the relations (ties) between various entities (actors, nodes) there is also information about when these relations occur, or at least the relative order in which they occur.
 Our intention for SoNIA is to read-in dynamic network information from various formats, aid the user in constructing "meaningful" layouts, and export the resulting images or "movies" of the network, along with information about the techniques and parameter settings used to construct the layouts, and some form of statistic indicating the "accuracy" or degree of distortion present in the layout.

 This is all somewhat ambitious, but not impossible.
-What else is SoNIA for?
-In addition, we hope that SoNIA will have other uses.
-Another mode of use that SoNIA supports is that of a "browser" for time-based network data.
 Complex Adaptive Systems Modeling - a SpringerOpen journal.
 Social Networks - ScienceDirect.com.
 Mapping the Austrian Political Twittersphere.
 Mapping the Austrian Political Twittersphere How politicians, journalists and political strategists (inter-)act on Twitter Axel Maireder*, Julian Ausserhofer** & Axel Kittenberger*** * University of Vienna, Department of Communication, firstname.lastname@example.org** FH Joanneum, Department of Journalism and Public Relations, email@example.com*** University of Vienna, firstname.lastname@example.org Abstract: